phplucidframe/phplucidframe/README.md

 What is LucidFrame
 ============
-LucidFrame is a micro application development framework - a toolkit for PHP users.
-It provides several general purpose helper functions and logical structure for web application development.
-The goal is to provide a structured framework with small footprint that enables rapidly robust web application development.
+LucidFrame is a mini application development framework - a toolkit for PHP developers.
+It provides logical structure and several helper utilities for web application development.
+It uses a module architecture to make complex application development simplified.

 LucidFrame is simple, fast and easy to install.
 The minimum requirements are a web server and a copy of LucidFrame.